Have you been injured in a Fresno car accident? If so, you likely want to know, “How much can someone sue for a car accident?”

 This is because, with injury cases, you’re more likely to recover damages for pain and suffering and, in some cases, punitive damages.
 Barring exceptional circumstances, a verdict for an injury wreck might fall between $25,000 and $75,000.

-Trust Kuzyk Law for Help Recovering Compensation
+Trust Kuzyk Personal Injury & Car Accidents Lawyers for Help Recovering Compensation